rwblickhan/11ty-rwblickhan.org/quotes.md

 - Ursula K. Le Guin, Ch.
 3, *The Lathe of Heaven*, pg.
 27

+> And look at that: the more I know about her, the less inclined I feel to pass a too-harsh or premature judgement.
+Some essential mercy in me has been switch on.
+What God has going for Him that we don't is infinite information.
+Maybe that's why He's able to, supposedly, love us so much.

+- George Saunders, "Afterthought #3" *A Swim in the Pond in the Rain*, pg.
+160

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.